JakeWnuk/ptt/README.md

   -k value
         Only keep items in a file.
   -l value
-        Keeps output equal to or within a range of lengths.
+        Length of input to accept into transformation.
 Accepts ranges separated by '-'.
   -m int
         Minimum numerical frequency to include in output.
   -n int